DV

 Strategy & risk

 Both SPYI and XYLD wrap S&P 500 Index with options-based income overlays (options and covered call).
 The practical differences are yield target, fee structure, and issuer track record — not the underlying mechanic.
-Beta is 0.69 for SPYI and 0.41 for XYLD, indicating XYLD is less volatile relative to the market.
+Beta is 0.7 for SPYI and 0.4 for XYLD, making XYLD the less volatile of the two by this measure.

 Fund details